-Hibs boss revels in derby 'shoot-out' for fourth
+Hibs boss revels in derby 'shootout' for fourth

-Hibernian boss Lee Johnson revels in derby 'shoot-out' for fourth
+Hibernian boss Lee Johnson revels in derby 'shootout' for fourth

 Last updated on .From the section Hibernian